-Although Like a Rolling Stone is Dylan’s most well-known song, it is certainly not his best.
+Although Like a Rolling Stone is one of Dylan’s most well-known songs, it is certainly not his best.
 It’s not even the best song on Highway 61 Revisited.
 Lyrically, Ballad of a Thin Man is much more interesting, not to mention other contenders such as Desolation Row and Just Like Tom Thumb’s Blues.
 The performance is something short of spectacular as well.
 Listen to it carefully.
 The whole thing sputters along like an old jalopy in need of a tune-up.
 None of the players seem to have a firm grip on the tune.
-They lurch all over the place, in the middle it sounds like the whole thing is about to breakdown.
+They lurch all over the place, in the middle it sounds like the whole thing is about to break down.

 Greil Marcus was given access to the tapes of the original recording session while he was researching his book, Like a Rolling Stone: Dylan at the Crossroads.
 According to Marcus, the band only made it through the entire song twice (the first complete take is on the record).
 Just a few takes before the final version, the band was playing the song in 3/4 time.
 The finished product sounds like something done in a hurry.

 However, the literary value of the lyrics and the exactitude of the musical performance have never determined the ultimate impact of a popular song.
 Record producers, talent scouts, and record company executives have emptied out their expense accounts searching for a perfect recipe but nobody has found it.
 Whatever it is, Like a Rolling Stone has it in spades.